NVIDIA/aistore/README.md

 ## Rebalancing

-DFC rebalances its stored content based on the DFC cluster map.
+AIStore rebalances its stored content based on the AIStore cluster map.
 When cache servers join or leave the cluster, the next updated version (aka generation) of the cluster map gets centrally replicated to all storage targets.
 Each target then starts, in parallel, a background thread to traverse its local caches and recompute locations of the cached items.

 Thus, the rebalancing process is completely decentralized.
 When a single server joins (or goes down in a) cluster of N servers, approximately 1/Nth of the content will get rebalanced via direct target-to-target transfers.

 ## List/Range Operations

-DFC provides two APIs to operate on groups of objects: List, and Range.
+AIStore provides two APIs to operate on groups of objects: List, and Range.
 Both of these share two optional parameters:

 | Parameter | Description | Default |
 |--- | --- | --- |